UK school fine changes: How much will parents be fined for term-time holidays, as new rules come into force

 ⚠ The crackdown will affect parents taking their children out of school for cheaper holidays

-• New fines for parents whose children miss more than 5 days of school kick in next month.
+• Higher fines for parents whose children miss more than 5 days of school will kick in as soon as the new term begins.

 • The initial fine will double if you don’t pay it within three weeks.